ticki/termion/README.md

 ## 0.1.0 to 1.0.0 guide

-This sample table gives an idea of how to go bu converting to the new major version of Termion.
+This sample table gives an idea of how to go about converting to the new major version of Termion.

 | 0.1.0                          | 1.0.0